 include the applicable reference datum when communicating a measured position;

 determine whether or not a satellite derived position can be directly plotted onto a chart.
-In some cases a chart will include information for adjusting a satellite derived position to align to the chart datum;
+In some cases, a chart will include information for adjusting a satellite derived position to align to the chart datum;

 be aware that some GNSS receivers have the facility to automatically convert (and display) WGS- 84 positions into other geodetic coordinate systems.
 The user should be aware of the settings that have been applied to the receiver.